 A Packer buys livestock for slaughter, manufactures or prepares meats or meat food products for sale or shipment, or markets meats, meat food products, or livestock products in an unmanufactured form, acting as a wholesale broker, dealer, or distributor.

 The following lists include regulated entities subject to the Packers and Stockyards Act who are required to maintain a bond or bond equivalent.
 The lists and bond amounts are current as of the date listed on the linked file.
 Once you open a file, you can use the "Find" option under the "Edit" menu to locate specific regulated entities.
-The listed business addresses are most often mailing addresses.
 Please contact a Packers and Stockyards Division (PSD) regional office with any questions concerning the listed files.

 Bonded Packers Listing